Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

-Consider a target density $p(Z)$ that is differentiable with respect to its real-valued parameters $Z \in \mathbb{R}^d$.
-HMC targets an augmented\footnote{Note that because the density $p(Z, U)$ admits $p(Z)$ as a marginal, discarding the $U$'s from a Markov chain targeting $p(Z, U)$ yields draws from $p(Z)$.} version of this density $p(Z, U) = p(Z) q(U)$ where $U \in \mathbb{R}^d$ is a vector of auxiliary momentum variables---each corresponding to an entry in $Z$.
 Let $q(U)$ be a zero mean multivariate Gaussian density with covariance matrix $M \in \mathbb{R}^{d \times d}$, and let $H(Z, U) = - \log(p(Z)) - \log(q(U))$.
-This function $H(Z,U)$ plays the role of energy in the Hamiltonian dynamics of HMC, with the covariance $M$ (sometimes referred to as the \emph{Mass matrix} \citep{neal2011mcmc} or \emph{Euclidean metric} \citep{betancourt2017conceptual}) controlling the effect of the momentum on the dynamics.
+This function $H(Z,U)$ plays the role of energy in the Hamiltonian dynamics of HMC, with the covariance $M$---referred to as the \emph{Mass matrix} \citep{neal2011mcmc} or \emph{Euclidean metric} \citep{betancourt2017conceptual}---controlling the effect of the momentum on the dynamics.

 Hamiltonian motion over $H(Z,U)$ is governed by the following differential equations: